Trusted WordPress tutorials, when you need them most.

 In this article, we will show you how to easily create a user-submitted events calendar in WordPress without giving visitors access to your admin area.

-Create a user submitted events calendar in WordPress
+How to create a User submitted events calendar in WordPress

 Why Create a User-Submitted Events Calendar?